 I’m going to dive in and take a look at 4 proven online business models that are generating billions of dollars every year.

-Throughout the post, I’m going to list some common advantages and disadvantages of each on so you can make an informed decision about whether or not it’s right for you.
+Throughout the post, I’m going to list some common advantages and disadvantages of each one so you can make an informed decision about whether or not it’s right for you.
 No matter which one you choose, be sure to educate yourself on different strategies to grow your business over time.

 Some people consider this the holy grail of online business models and it’s with good reason.